hasithapeiris/hasithapeiris/README.md

 ###

-<p align="left">✨ Passionate about IT and Design.<br>🎓 Pursuing a degree in Software Engineering at SLIIT.<br>🎯 Loves to make new things that make everyone's lives better.</p>
+<p align="left">✨ Passionate about IT and Visual Design.<br>👨🏻‍💻 Intern Software Engineer specializing in Web Development.<br>🎯 Loves to make new things that make everyone's lives better.</p>

 ###